 2. What you don’t use, you lose

-The muscles not being used are easily being neglected by our body.
+The muscles not being used are easily being neglected by our bodies.
 If you now bike every day, your body will send most of its nutrients to the muscles being used.
 The last thing you want is to create a dysbalance in your body between antagonist/protagonist.

 3. Passive stretch on structures for prolonged times